#1: Is Open Doors a school?

 #4.
 What kind of a social life does Open Doors foster?

 Open Doors members usually have a rich and varied social life.
 Many members maintain friendships with peers at other schools.
 Some enroll in non-core elective classes such as band, physical education, music and driver’s ed in their own district school.
 Our regular programming, student-created events, as well as our efforts to encourage student participation with other organizations open up a wide variety of social environments.
-Our lack of age segregation in the classroom leads to a an even more diverse social experience.
+Our lack of age segregation in the classroom leads to an even more diverse social experience.

 #5.
 Does Open Doors have requirements?